ielo03/cs486-hw8/README.md

 - Run `terraform apply` to create the AWS resources.

 ### 8

+Set up Ansible

+- Connect to the ansible controller with `ssh -A -i {YOUR_KEY_NAME}.pem -o "ProxyCommand=ssh -A -i {YOUR_KEY_NAME}.pem -W %h:%p ec2-user@{BASTION_PUBLIC_IP}"ec2-user@{ANSIBLE_PRIVATE_IP}`
+- Install Ansible with `sudo amazon-linux-extras install ansible2 -y`
+- `cd ansible` and run `./inventory-helper.sh` to dynamically generate the ansible inventory file
+- Update the ansible/ansible.cfg file to have the proper key pair name
+- Copy your key pair pem file to /home/ec2-user/{key_pair_name}.pem
+- Run `chmod 400 /home/ec2-user/{key_pair_name}.pem`
+- Run `mkdir ansible` then copy ansible/ansible.cfg, ansible/update_systems.yml, and ansible/inventory.ini into the ansible dir on the ansible ec2
+- From /ansible test the connections with `ansible all -m ping`

+### 9

+Run Ansible

+- From /ansible run `ansible-playbook update_system.yml`

+### 10

 Run `terraform destroy` to see what resources will be destroyed, and confirm the destruction by typing `yes`.